Recruiting from the EU

 From 1 December 2020 a new immigration system came into force in the UK.
 It will apply to EEA/Swiss (‘EEA’) nationals from 1 January 2021.
 Employers should have started preparing for these changes, including understanding the proposed new rules, checking recruitment plans and budgets, obtaining or reviewing a sponsor licence and assisting staff with applications under the EU Settlement Scheme.

-A briefing note on the immigration implications for Tier 2 workers of changes to salary, wage support schemes and redundancy amid the COVID-19 pandemic02 November 2020
+A briefing note on the immigration implications for Tier 2 workers of changes to salary, the Government’s Furlough Scheme and redundancy amid the COVID-19 pandemic02 November 2020

 The COVID-19 pandemic has significant and wide-ranging economic as well as public health impacts.
 Businesses are feeling the side-effects of profoundly changed trading circumstances.
 This note will take you through the immigration implications of a number of actions you may be forced to take to protect your business due to the pandemic, taking into account Home Office guidance as this is updated.